basilisp-lang/basilisp/docs/pyinterop.rst

 Importing Modules
 -----------------

-As in standard Python, it is possible to import any module importable in native Python code in Basilisp using the ``(import module)`` macro.
+As in standard Python, it is possible to import any module importable in native Python code in Basilisp using the :lpy:fn:`import` macro, as ``(import module)``.
 Submodules may be imported using the standard Python ``.`` separator: ``(import module.sub)``.

 Upon import, top-level (unqualified) Python modules may be referred to using the full module name as the namespace portion of the symbol and the desired module member.